Our Top Picks

 Best Leather: Soft Touch Leather Collar

 Leather collars are long lasting, durable and attractive.
 If you’re ready to upgrade your nylon or rubber collar to a stylish leather version, the Soft Touch collar beats out its competition.
-For under $25, the Soft Touch looks far more expensive than it is, and even comes with a lifetime warranty.
+Despite its budget price, the Soft Touch looks far more expensive than it is, and even comes with a lifetime warranty.
 It’s made from real leather with brass rings and comes in four sizes, though we recommend leather collars mostly for larger pups with wider necks.
 Since leather collars are meant to be less flexible and slightly harder, you’ll want to make sure your dog isn’t sensitive to collars before trying a leather version.

 Owners rave about how attractive the Soft Touch leather collar is, saying it looks spiffy in any setting.
 If you want to give your pup a bit of well-made luxury, the Soft Touch is the perfect leather dog collar.